Nwakali: Ex-Arsenal midfielder makes losing debut for Huesca against Mirandes | Goal.com

 Since his move in September 2019, the 22-year-old has waited patiently for his maiden appearance – with his closest attempt an unused substitute role in the 3-1 triumph at Malaga on June 12.

-However, he ended his wait as manager Michel brought him as an 83rd-minute substitute for Sergio Gomez.
+However, he ended his wait on Thursday as manager Michel brought him on as an 83rd-minute substitute for Sergio Gomez.

 Despite featuring for seven minutes, he could do little as his team bowed at home to the Reds at Estadio El Alcoraz.

-After a goalless first-half in the Week 33 fixture, Alvaro Rey powered Mirandes ahead in the 62nd minute, but the hosts levelled matter through Rafa Mir eight minutes later.
+After a goalless first-half in the matchday 33 fixture, Alvaro Rey powered Mirandes ahead in the 62nd minute, but the hosts levelled matters through Rafa Mir eight minutes later.

-Alvaro Pena handed Andoni Iraola’s team all points a stake with his 72nd-minute effort.
+Alvaro Pena handed Andoni Iraola’s team all the points at stake with his 72nd-minute effort.

 This defeat marks a setback for Huesca who are chasing promotion to the Spanish elite division.
 They are currently fourth in the log after garnering 53 points from 33 outings – seven points below leaders Cadiz, while Mirandes moved to sixth.